 It is reported that nearly 90 percent of Americans love ice cream.

-Billed as “farm-to-cone ice cream”, the delectable and creative flavors regularly result in lines out the door, as patrons debate their new favorite concoction.
-Launched by cousins Kim and Tyler Malek, the pair uses local, sustainable and organic ingredients to deliver hand-made, small batches of Goat Cheese Marionberry Habanero, Cinnamon Snicker Doodle and Double Fold Singing Dog Vanilla.
+Billed as “farm-to-cone ice cream”, the delectable and creative flavors regularly result in lines out the door as patrons debate their new favorite concoction.
+Launched by cousins Kim and Tyler Malek, the pair use local, sustainable and organic ingredients to deliver hand-made, small batches of Goat Cheese Marionberry Habanero (a fan favorite), Meyer Lemon Buttermilk with Blueberries, Strawberry Cilantro Lime Cheesecake, and Double Fold Singing Dog Vanilla.
+Contact: www.SaltandStraw.com.

 Little Man Ice Cream.
 Denver, Co.

-Visit this Coney Island inspired creamery for hand-made and locally sourced taste treats, crafted within a 28-foot tall silver cream can.
-In addition to providing an experience for their local customers, Little Man is committed to a Scoop for Scoop program.
-For every scoop of ice cream purchased, the organization provides a scoop of rice or beans to those less fortunate in developing parts of the world.
+Visit this Coney Island inspired creamery for hand made and locally sourced taste treats, crafted within a 28 ft. tall silver cream can.
+In addition to putting smiles on the faces of their local customers, Little Man has been committed to a Scoop for Scoop program.
+Since 2008, for every scoop of ice cream purchased, the organization has provided a scoop of rice or beans to those less fortunate in developing parts of the world.
+Contact: http://www.littlemanicecream.com